rexblack/mediaelement/README.md

+> This fork integrates the following changes

-> Added bridge-param to swf
+- Added bridge-param to swf
+- Allow crossdomain-access in swf
+- Added patch for 'maybe'-issue with hls in desktop-safari

+===

 # `<video>` and `<audio>` made easy.